ABOUT THE PROGRAM

 Total tuition cost for domestic students (4 semesters): $31,144.36 (CAD)

 Total tuition cost for international students for (4 semesters): $42,165.56 (CAD)

 Students must be able to provide for all living and education expenses as set out on the Dean of Graduate Studies website.
+You may also check the website’s Budget Calculator to see estimated costs.
 There is no research-based funding for this professional program.
 However, the program includes a paid co-op in the third semester which helps offset the cost.